 Table 5.
-Bobcat Ridge Preserve acres by fuel model and vegetation type.
+Trabuco Rose Preserve acres by fuel model and vegetation type.

 In general, the fuel model assignments were based on the mapped vegetation types and associated expected surface vegetation (that would presumably carry a fire).
-All shrub vegetation types were assigned a shrub fuel model, tree vegetation types were assigned a tree fuel model, and grass vegetation types were assigned a grass fuel model.
+All shrub vegetation types were assigned a shrub fuel model, tree vegetation types were assigned a tree fuel model, except for some oak woodland which was assigned a grass fuel model (because the understory of grass carries the fire), and grass vegetation types were assigned a grass fuel model.